Alidevmerlin/Shartronica---Custom-Distro/README.md

-# Shartronica---CyberDeck
+# Shartronica---Custom Distro
-Shartronica is a simple CLI cyberdeck that is designed to allow a user to bring the power of local AI wherever they go, along with additional capabilities.
+Shartronica is a simple, lightweight, overclocking-oriented distro that prides itself on being BS-free!
+Shartronica is not based on any other distro to ensure complete originality, and because I like to make my life harder.
+Currently, we are in the testing phase of basic functionality.
+Check back later once we have some real material.